rkgallaway/module-7/curriculum/class-31/lab/README.md

 ### Pagination Notes:

 - Only display the first `n` items in the list, where `n` is the default number three from your settings context.
-  - If you have more than `n` items in the list, the `Pagination` Component will add a button that, when clicked, will replace the list with the next `n`. items in the list.
+  - If you have more than `n` items in the list, the `Pagination` component will add a button that, when clicked, will replace the list with the next `n`. items in the list.
   - the `Pagination` component will manage the "previous" and "next" buttons upon correct implementation.

 ### Application Structure (proposed)